 Because injury accidents often produce a range of unanticipated expenses and immediate financial losses, victims routinely wonder how they can possibly afford an attorney to represent them in their fight for compensation.
 Fortunately, many personal injury attorneys regularly accept cases on what is known as a contingency basis, easing the way for injured parties to pursue justice.
 Contingent fee arrangements provide that clients pay little or no money up front to the lawyer handling their case and also that no legal fees will be due unless and until a successful outcome is achieved, whether via settlement or verdict.
-If you have suffered injuries due to the negligent acts or omissions of another, Denver personal injury attorney Jeremy Rosenthal is ready to investigate the facts of your matter, explain your legal rights and provide insights on how contingent fee representation works.
+If you have suffered injuries due to the negligent acts or omissions of another, attorney Jeremy Rosenthal is ready to investigate the facts of your matter, explain your legal rights and provide insights on how contingent fee representation works.

 How a Colorado Contingency Fee Agreement Functions

 Once an attorney and a client reach a contingency fee agreement, lawsuit expenses such as filing fees, deposition costs, medical records copying fees, expert witness fees and the like will be paid by the lawyer as they are incurred.
 The injured party being represented will not be required to pay any significant up front amounts in order for the case to proceed.
 Depending on the complexity of the accident event and harm sustained, these expenses can escalate rapidly, well into the tens of thousands of dollars.
 Thus, the attorney is assuming a great deal of risk in undertaking the representation, doing so with the intention of recouping those costs as well as payment for his or her time and expertise at the successful conclusion of the case.